 Gene Autry Museum of the American West: Singing cowboy Gene Autry built this museum to interpret the heritage of the Old West.
 Today, it houses an extensive collection of Western art and artifacts which include the Indian Collection of the Southwest Museum, a large holding of Native American materials.
 The Autry also sponsors plays and other events related to the American West.

 Paramount Ranch was used as a movie ranch by Paramount Pictures starting in 1927.
 Located in the mountains above the Malibu coast, it was the setting for films such as Wells Fargo (1937).
 In the 1950s, a permanent old west town set was built and used for television shows such as The Cisco Kid, Dick Powell's Zane Grey Theatre and Have Gun Will Travel.
-In the 1990s, Dr. Quinn, Medicine Woman was filmed there.
-Today, you can visit the old sets in what is now a part of the National Park system.
+In the 1990s, Dr. Quinn, Medicine Woman , and most recently Westworld was filmed there.
+Sadly, the ranch was destroyed in the 2018 Woolsey Fire leaving only the train station and church standing.
+Efforts to rebuild this historic movie ranch are being made.

 Wild West in San Diego

-Wyatt Earp spent some time in San Diego, where he owned a saloon and race horses.
-He no doubt spent a lot of time in San Diego's Gaslamp Quarter, which still retains many of its late 19th-century look.
+Wyatt Earp also spent some time in San Diego, where he owned a saloon and racehorses.
+He no doubt spent a lot of time in San Diego's Gaslamp Quarter, which still retains much of its late 19th-century look.

 Other Old Locations in California

 If I could visit only one Wild West spot in California, it would have to be Bodie Ghost Town.
-It's the best-preserved ghost town I've ever seen, with lots of building still standing, an old gold mine and processing mill and plenty of history everywhere.
+It's among the best-preserved ghost towns anywhere, with lots of buildings still standing, an old gold mine and processing mill and plenty of history everywhere.

 Rodeos are a reminder of the days when men rode horses and drove cattle for a living.
-The California Rodeo in Salinas is one of the top 20 in the country.
+One of the top rodeos in the country is the California Rodeo in Salinas.

 More Interesting Things to Do in California